agenosov/ansible_notes/ansible_indepth_notes.md

 * View the list of all available [inventory plugins](https://docs.ansible.com/ansible/devel/plugins/inventory.html):
     *ansible-doc -t inventory -l*

+### Running playbooks

+* It's possible to react on starting of each playbook - there's special callback for this.
+See the *v2_playbook_on_start* callback.
 ### About tasks inside playbooks

 * It worth noting that tasks are executed in order (one at a time) against all target machines, before moving to the next task.

 * At the end of each block of tasks, *notify actions* are triggered.

 ### About modules

+#### Setup module to gather facts about remote hosts

+* Collector classes are defined in a list inside *./lib/ansible/module_utils/facts/default_collectors.py*

+### Callback plugins

+* Custom callback directory sources can be specified in ansible.cfg